Simultaneous Spatial and Functional Form

 Suppose the transformed variable follows a spatial autoregressive process,

-denotes the transformed dependent variable n element vector which depends upon the o element vector of parameters q.
+where denotes the transformed dependent variable n element vector which depends upon the o element vector of parameters q.
 In

 addition, X denotes an n by p